SanderVA92/timeoff-scheduler-or-tutorial/README.md

 > Holidays are a scarce resource: we only have our yearly budget.
 J and T want to coordinate and take off on the same days
 >
->Both have their own **generic preferences**
+> Both have their own **generic preferences**
 > - Julie has a preference for Mondays off
-> -Trevor likes Fridays more
+> - Trevor likes Fridays more
 >
 > and **preferred dates** for having time off
 > - 2025 June 19th: for the hangover after that wedding party on Wednesday
 >
->Additional considerations
+> Additional considerations
 > - Being 2 days off?
 Not sufficient to rest
 > - The longer we are off, the better we rest
 > - More than 30 consecutive calendar days away?
 Not even trying to get that approved
 >
 > ... oh and let’s be opportunistic: weekends and holidays do not “cost” us a day